 We have lively topics to encourage a love of learning.
 Each topic has a “hook” day such as Space Day in Year 2, Castle Day in Year 1 and we plan visits or visitors to enhance our learning so we can have really good “hands on” opportunities to learn.
 For example we visit Portchester Castle to find out more about castle life, Testwood Lakes for “hands on” practical learning about minibeasts and habitats.

-We plan special event weeks through the year throughout the year with a key learning focus eg writing and drama.
+In addition we provide special event weeks during the year throughout the year with a key learning focus eg writing and drama.
 The special event weeks allow us to plan fun, absorbing, creative weeks that are a HUGE success.

 October 2017 Mud and Stick Week – Writing, Maths (measuring and sorting), Art, Design Technology and Science